 How We Picked the Best Gaming Laptops

 While so many components go into a great laptop, gaming laptops come with a few specific wants.
 To build this list, I looked for these technical qualifications first, reviewing numerous different builds and sub-brands from seven top makers.
 While elements like RGB lighting effects can be a cool plus, I didn’t factor strobing lights as heavily as I did packed performance features.
-Some of these picks do have pattern strobing keys and the like, but those types of effects didn’t sway my choice in the same way something like a super-fast refreshing screen with stellar color gamut would.
+Some of these picks do have pattern strobing keys and the like, but those types of effects didn’t sway my choice, in the same way, something like a super-fast refreshing screen with a stellar color gamut would.
 My most important criteria loosely fell into five categories:

 Graphics Card: A dedicated graphics card is the first feature that comes to mind as what makes a laptop designated for gaming.
 These components shuffle off the processing power your system requires to display a game’s graphics so that your main processor doesn’t have to.
-The best graphics cards have built in internal RAM and cost hundreds of dollars by themselves.
-Not only does a strong graphics card allow you to run your game at higher visual quality, it also allows you to run it faster.
-Paired with a screen that has ultra fast refresh rates, a strong dedicated graphics card can get you hundreds of beautifully rendered frames per second, allowing you to blaze through enemies before they can so much as process you.
+The best graphics cards have built-in internal RAM and cost hundreds of dollars by themselves.
+Not only does a strong graphics card allow you to run your game at higher visual quality, but it also allows you to run it faster.
+Paired with a screen that has ultra-fast refresh rates, a strong dedicated graphics card can get you hundreds of beautifully rendered frames per second, allowing you to blaze through enemies before they can so much as process you.

 Processor: The brain of your laptop exists in its processor.
 The CPU (central processing unit) performs the computer’s calculations, assigning tasks to other components of the system and executing them.
 Processors have a cache of memory they store current items in.
 In non-gaming systems, processors usually perform graphics calculations as well.
 A powerful CPU is critical for high-end gaming, as well as tasks like content creation in Adobe software.
 These CPUs contain multiple cores (current mass-market Intel chips go up to 8 cores).
 These cores distribute calculations, so that multiple tasks can be handled at once.

-Screen Quality: Screen quality is one of the most important features for a gaming laptop.
+Screen Quality: Screen quality is one of the most important features of a gaming laptop.
 Gaming laptops usually prioritize super fast refresh times measured in (Hz) over color accuracy or brightness (Nits).
 When you’re in a competitive online firefight, screen refresh rate is all important.
 Lagless graphics require high refresh rate times, and players with lagless graphics usually have the best chance of winning.
 Millisecond refresh rates might not matter for everyone, but when you’re playing competitively they do.
 That said, brightness and color are still important, and I prioritized screens with high refresh rates that also offered high color gamut and brightness, like the Alienware M17 R4.
 Note: I only noted Nits and color gamut in my reviews where I could find a reliable manufacturer figure.

 Memory: There are two important components to system memory: RAM and storage.
 A system’s RAM is its random-access-memory.
 Loosely similar to short term memory, this is the system memory that can be open and workable at any given time.
 High RAM allows you to do things like edit a document in Photoshop while simultaneously casting streamed music to a Bluetooth speaker and running Firefox with 10 tabs open.
 If you don’t have enough RAM, your system will slow down when it performs multiple tasks at once.
 Your storage, on the other, hand measures how much space is contained on your system’s hard-drive.
 In 2021, Solid State Hard-Drives (SSDs) are par for the course.
 An SSD allows you to more quickly boot your machine, software, and access files.

 Connections: USBs (Universal Serial Buses) offer near-magical connectivity.
 Premium USB 3.2 connections and Thunderbolt ports allow you to run AAA games or edit giant files directly from an external hard drive.
-USB 3.2s and Thunderbolts can have transfer speeds from five to 40 gigabytes-per-second (gbps), with Thunderbolts achieving the fastest rates.
+USB 3.2s and Thunderbolts can have transfer speeds from five to 40 gigabytes-per-second (Gbps), with Thunderbolts achieving the fastest rates.
 Thus, a Thunderbolt or high-end USB 3.2 port is a huge boon for gaming or creative work.